 Preparing for your hCG Diet Shot

-Wash and dry your hands before handling your supplies.
-Have all your injection supplies organized so you can grab and inject without much thought about it.
-You need two alcohol pads, one clean syringe, and your HCG vial.
+- Thoroughly wash and dry your hands before handling your supplies.
+Have all of your injection supplies organized so you can grab and inject without much thought about it.

 Use the second alcohol pad to wipe the skin in the area of your shot.
-Be sure to allow the site to dry completely.
-Injecting through wet alcohol will sting….a lot!
-Also make sure there are no extra HCG droplets on your needle.
-Don’t touch the needle, just allow it to dry while you are allowing the injection site to dry.
+Remember to allow the site to dry completely, without waving or blowing on it.
+Injecting through wet alcohol will sting, so be patient.

 HCG Diet injection technique